PM Modi launches centenary celebrations of Pramukh Swami Maharaj | Politics

 Modi said the pen with which he signed the nomination papers to contest his first state assembly election from Rajkot was sent to him by Pramukh Swami Maharaj.

-“After that he used to send pens to me every time to sign nomination papers and he even sent pens with BJP colours when I fought the Lok Sabha election from Varanasi,” Modi said.
+“After that he used to send pens to me every time to sign nomination papers and he even sent pens with BJP colours when I fought the Lok Sabha election from Varanasi,” Modi said As its fifth spiritual guru, Pramukh Swami Maharaj headed the BAPS (Bochasanwasi Akshar Purushottam Swaminarayan Sanstha), the most popular of the 16 branches of the Swaminarayan community, between 1950 and 2016.

+During this period, the sect set up temples in places like Atlanta, Los Angeles, London, Toronto, Auckland and Sydney.
+There are Akshardham temples in New Delhi and Gandhinagar and another will open soon in New Jersey.

+The Swaminarayan Sampraday is a Vaishnavite movement that originated in the early 18th century, reaffirming the values of the Hindu ‘sanatan dharma’.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)